ibm-cloud-docs/power-iaas/network_latency.md

 [On-premises]{: tag-red}

-The network latency between your data center and the corresponding {{site.data.keyword.powerSysFull}} IBM Cloud region must maintain a network round-trip time (RTT) of less than or equal to 200 milliseconds.
+The network latency between your data center and the corresponding IBM Cloud region must maintain a network round-trip time (RTT) of less than or equal to 200 milliseconds.
 {: shortdesc}

 You can note the IP addresses for the IBM Cloud region that you want to test from the following table: